Placing the Braces

 - Biting on hard substances like pencils, pens, or nails

-Cut these foods into small pieces: crusted breads, corn on the cob, pizza crust, raw carrots and apples, firm meats, etc.
+- Food with bones like chicken wings and ribs*Cut these foods into small pieces: crusted breads, corn on the cob, pizza crust, raw carrots and apples, firm meats, etc.